What were Aboriginal Reserves and Missions?

 There are many First Nations people who live in poverty and lack basic services such as education and health care.

-There is also a great deal of racism and discrimination against Indigenous people in Australian society.
+There also continues to be a great deal of racism and discrimination against Indigenous people in Australian society today.

 Further reading